raiserwj/RC-PLNS/README.md

   3. **Lines 721–1080:** `BRKGA+BSSF`

 These values can be directly loaded to reproduce the KW test and subsequent post hoc comparisons (e.g., Dunn test with Holm correction), as reported in the manuscript.

-## Contact

-For questions regarding the released data format or statistical testing, please contact the corresponding author.